Official Launch of the VINID’OCC Project: Supporting Varietal Innovation for the Future of Viticulture and Oenology in Occitanie

 What does the project involve?

-Based in the world's largest vineyard in terms of surface area for wines of origin, VINID'OCC will develop fundamental research of international scope on vines and wine, from the gene to the bottle and consumers, in order to acquire knowledge and accelerate changes in viticultural practices throughout the entire chain of plant material, production, processing, and markets.
-VINID'OCC addresses the challenges of reducing the use of plant protection products, mitigating the effects of climate change on vine cultivation, and the necessary changes in the sector.
-The project brings together all the multidisciplinary scientific forces present in the region, in line with the scientific strategies of the project's academic partners (INRAE, UM, Institut Agro, and INP).
+Based in the world’s largest wine-growing region in terms of area dedicated to wines of designated origin, VINID’OCC will conduct fundamental research with international scope on vines and wine—from the gene to the bottle and the consumer—to acquire knowledge and accelerate advancements in viticultural and winemaking practices across the entire chain: plant material, production, processing, and markets.
+VINID’OCC addresses the challenges of reducing the use of plant protection products, mitigating the effects of climate change on viticulture, and the necessary transformations within the sector.
+The project brings together all the multidisciplinary scientific expertise present in the region, in alignment with the scientific strategies of the project’s academic partners (INRAE, UM, Institut Agro, and INP).

 Practical information: